-The InPower service tool is required to enable/disable the warm-up at idle feature and to adjust the time-out.
+The Warm-up At Idle feature is only available on some models.
+If available, the InPower service tool is required to enable/disable the Warm-up At Idle feature and to adjust the time-out.
 When shipped from the factory, this feature is disabled.

-When the switch is in the Manual position, the control will complete the warm-up at idle feature if enabled.
+When the switch is in the Manual position, the control will complete the Warm-up At Idle feature if enabled.
 When the coolant reaches operating temperature or the warm-up time at idle time delay (0-300 seconds) is reached, whichever occurs first, the generator set will ramp to the rated speed and voltage.

 When the switch is in the Manual position, the generator set can be operated in the idle mode (used for maintenance, troubleshooting, etc.).
-Refer to Adjust menu (Figure 3-11) to enable/disable the idle feature.
+Refer to Adjust menu (Figure 3-10) to enable/disable the idle feature.

 If the engine does not start, the starter will disengage after a specified period of time and the control will indicate an overcrank shutdown.

-The generator can be configured for a number of starting cycles (1-7) with set times for crank and rest periods for all starting modes (manual/remote).
+The generator can be configured for a number of starting cycles (1 to 7 cycles) with set times for crank and rest periods for all starting modes (manual/remote).
 The default setting is for 3 start cycles, composed of 15 seconds of cranking and 15 seconds of rest.